romlogic/google-cloud-java/README.md

 To call any of the supported Google Cloud Services simply add a corresponding client library artifact as a dependency to your project.
-The following instructions use `google-cloud-storage` as an example (specific instructions can be found in the README of each client).
+The following instructions use `google-cloud-storage` as an example (You can find specific instructions in the README of each client).

 [//]: # ({x-version-update-start:google-cloud-bom:released})
-If you are using Maven, add this to your pom.xml file
+If you are using Maven, add the following to your pom.xml file:
 ```xml
   <dependencyManagement>
     <dependencies>